UdaySagar25/scala-spark/articleFiles/encodeCsv.md

 - Windows-1252; Encoding used for Western European Languages

 ### Summary
-- In this article, we have seen that what happens if the files are not read with correct encodings.
+- In this article, we have seen what happens if the files are not read with correct encodings.
 There might be data loss or data representation of data.
 - We have also seen about how to read the files, with the specified and appropriate encoding so that the data is interpreted correctly.

 ### References